qojulia/QuantumOptics.jl-website/README.md

 # QuantumOptics.jl website

 The whole **QuantumOptics.jl** website is created from different parts:
 * **QuantumOptics.jl-examples** provides all the examples that are used and linked to in the documentation.
 They are created using jupyter notebooks and executed and converted to markdown with nbconvert.
 This markdown code is then copied to **QuantumOptics.jl-documentation**.
+Additionally, it provides the codesnippets that are used on the main page of the website.
 * **QuantumOptics.jl-documentation** is written with markdown.
 [Documenter.jl](https://juliadocs.github.io/Documenter.jl) is used to integrate the docstrings from **QuantumOptics.jl** and to generate html code which includes the examples from **QuantumOptics.jl-examples**.
 * **QuantumOptics.jl-benchmarks** generates json files containing the results of the benchmarks and provides the source code of the examples.